ChrisWeldon/chriswevans.com/README.md

 ## Installation

-To download this code run
+To download this code run:
 ```
 git clone https://www.github.com/ChrisWeldon/chriswevans.com
 ```
-then navigate to the directory and run
+Then navigate to the directory and run:
 ```
 npm install
 ```
-to get all the dependencies.
+to install all the dependencies.
-When ready for deployment you can run
+When ready for deployment you can run:
 ```
 npm run build
 ```